autogalkin/robotfindskitten/README.md

 The game uses DLL injection to modify the notepad and replace the default Win32 EditControl with [Scintilla].

-Also, I've implemented a gun, so be careful!
+Also, I've implemented a little gun, so be careful!

 // An image here